Silicon-7/challenges/sudoku_challenge.md

 ## The Challenge

-Your challenge is to create a Ruby program that takes a string as an input (see example below) and solves the Sudoku puzzle.
+Your challenge is to create a Ruby program that takes a string as an input and solves the Sudoku puzzle.

 The input string for the unsolved puzzle above would look like this: